Kiryat Tiv'on: Modern Israel

+Kiryat Tiv'on was established in 1958 merging three small villages Tiv'on (founded in 1947), Kiryat Amal (founded in 1937) and Elro'i (founded in 1935).
+Kiryat Haroshet, founded by a rabbi from Jablona, Poland who settled there with his followers in 1935, became part of Kiryat Tiv'on in 1979.

+Tiv'on was built on land owned by a British Jewish couple who bought the land in early 1945.
+It was later developed by the Jewish National Fund based on an urban plan drawn up by Alexander Klein, a Russian Jewish architect who was commissioned by the Jewish National Fund.

 The symbol of Kiryat Tiv'on is the cyclamen, a flower that grows between the rocks, reflecting the town's appreciation of nature and its efforts to preserve the landscape and safeguard the environment.

 Population

 According to data from the Israel Central Bureau of Statistics (as of the end of September 2020, an estimate), there are 18,312 residents living in Kiryat Tivon.
 The population has been growing at an annual rate of 3%.
 The percentage of those eligible for a matriculation certificate among 12th-grade students in the academic year 2020-2021 was 84.1%.
 The average monthly salary of an employee in 2019 was 12,598 NIS (national average: 9,745 NIS).

 Characteristics of Kiryat Tivon

+Kiryat Tivon is characterized by low-rise construction, tree groves, and extensive gardening.
+This style attracts strong population groups, so there is an inclination to preserve it while developing and constructing new neighborhoods.
+Additionally, there is a council decision not to establish industries or factories with air, water, or ground pollutants.
+The settlement was an early adopter of recycling back in the 1980s, at a time when most of Israel lacked infrastructure for waste disposal, waste separation, recycling facilities, and more.
+In every household in the settlement, there were two bins - one for regular waste and one for wet waste, collected on different days.
+However, research conducted by a local newspaper found that due to negligence, people did not separate the waste properly, and both bin contents were thrown into the garbage truck, effectively rendering the double bin system redundant.

 Climate

 The climate conditions in the area are considered comfortable.
 The annual average temperature difference is 19 Celsius degrees.
 The average temperature between day and night is 10 degrees Celsius.
 The average humidity is 65% - 70%.
 The number of sunny days per year ranges from 20 to 40 days, and heavy overcast days range from 3 to 6 days.
 The average annual rainfall is 700 millimeters.